eisnstein/PackCheck/README.md

 ![PackCheck check example](https://github.com/eisnstein/PackCheck/blob/main/PackCheck/Assets/packcheck-check.png)

-After that you can upgrade the package versions in the _.csproj_ file to their corresponding stable versions by running:
+After that you can upgrade the package versions in the _.csproj_ file (or files in a solution) to their corresponding stable versions by running:
 > This changes your .csproj file!

 ```